lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-11-23-CTT_in_Isabelle.md

 </span><span class="keyword1 command">typedecl</span> o
 </pre>

-Now we introduce the four forms of judgment: to be a type, equality of types, membership in a type, equality for members of the type:
+Now we introduce the four forms of judgment: to be a well-formed type, equality of types, membership in a type, equality for members of the type:

 <pre class="source">